H97-Git/Marin/Readme.md

 - **Tab-Oriented Interface**: Manage multiple image viewing sessions with a tabbed interface.
 - **Keyboard and Mouse Support**: Navigate and use the application with either a mouse or keyboard.
-- **File Explorer/Manager**: Browse and manage your image files directly within the application.
+- **File Explorer / Manager**: Browse and manage your image files directly within the application.
 - **Image Previewer**: Click and hold on a folder to preview images inside, with up to 3 levels of depth for subfolder exploration.
 - **Customizable Keyboard Shortcuts**: Set your preferred keyboard shortcuts for various actions.
 - **Hide UI Elements in Full Screen**: Focus on your images by hiding UI elements when in full-screen mode.